Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

-When at large deformations, additionally to a deformation, a rigid body rotation is superimposed onto an RVE, either the rotations must be trained, by selecting the deformation gradient as strain measure as proposed in \cite{Caicedo2019}, or training directions that do not contain macroscopic rigid body motion are chosen, requiring the basis system to be rotated along in the online stage, since the ROM basis is then defined in an unrotated configuration.
-This however may be impractical and time consuming in an actual implementation.
-Rather it seems promising to only impose the stretch onto the RVE and get the (symmetric) Biot stress as response.
-Working with these symmetric stress/strain measures additionally has the advantage of lowering the computational effort in computing the (macro) stress and condensing the tangent (in 3D only 6 instead of 9 independent variables), which was also observed by Kochmann et al.~\cite{Kochmann_2018} and no macroscopic rotations have to be trained.
-Additionally it makes a code with little effort compatible for both small and large deformation theory.
-At first consider the polar decomposition of the deformation gradient and the velocity gradient as shown in equation \eqref{eqn:ploar_decomp}
+When considering a large strain theory, a rigid body rotation is superimposed onto an RVE in addition to the deformation.
+Then either the rotations must be trained, by selecting the deformation gradient as deformation measure, as proposed by \citet{Caicedo2019}, or training directions, that do not contain macroscopic rigid body motion are chosen.
+The latter requires the basis system to be rotated along in the online stage, since the ROM basis is then defined in an unrotated configuration.

+This, however may be impractical and time consuming in an actual implementation.
+Instead, it seems promising to only impose the stretch onto the RVE and obtain the (symmetric) Biot stress in response.
+Working with these symmetric stress/strain measures additionally has the advantage of lowering the computational effort in computing the (macro-)stress and condensing the tangent (in 3D only 6 instead of 9 independent variables).
+This was also observed by \citet{Kochmann_2018}.
+No macroscopic rotations have to be trained in this approach.
+The additional benefit is that this allows a code to be quickly adapted, with little effort to make it compatible to both small and large deformation theory.